John the Baptist, 1604 by Caravaggio

-According to Baglione, this k was painted for Ottavio Costa, who had a copy made for his family chapel in Cosciente in Liguria, where it still exists.
-The original was mentioned in the Costa inven¬tory of 1639 and then disappeared.
+According to Baglione, this work was painted for Ottavio Costa, who had a copy made for his family chapel in Cosciente in Liguria, where it still exists.
+The original was mentioned in the Costa inventory of 1639 and then disappeared.
 It reappeared in an English private collection in 1844 and was acquired during the early 1950s by th Kansas City museum.